Amy Callaghan: Political career

-On 7 June 2022, Callaghan was forced to withdraw her comment in the House of Commons for using the word "lying" in relation to Boris Johnson.
-She criticised Prime Minister Johnson for "partying, lying, amending the ministerial code, voter suppression, [and] watering down human rights".
-Deputy Commons Speaker Nigel Evans interrupted Callaghan and asked her to withdraw the word "lying", which she agreed to do.
+On 7 June 2022, Callaghan was forced to withdraw her comment in the House of Commons for using the word "lying" in relation to the prime minister, Boris Johnson.
+She criticised Johnson for "partying, lying, amending the ministerial code, voter suppression, [and] watering down human rights".
+The deputy speaker, Nigel Evans, interrupted Callaghan and asked her to withdraw the word "lying", which she agreed to do.

 In June 2022, Callaghan's colleague Patrick Grady was found to have committed "unwanted physical touching, with sexual intent" on a junior member of the SNP Westminster Group's staff.
 Following an investigation by an independent expert panel, Grady was suspended from the House of Commons for two sitting days.
 The expert group found that Grady's behaviour was a "significant breach" of the UK Parliament's sexual misconduct policy.
 However, for reasons set out in the report, the expert panel concluded that the suspension from parliament "should be short".

 In a leaked recording of an SNP group meeting, Callaghan can be heard telling her fellow MPs, "I think we should be rallying together for this campaign, but also regardless of our position on Patrick's situation, we should be rallying together around him to support him at this time as well.
 I don't think we are very good as a party at supporting each other and I think we should be making sure that he feels supported at this point, so if we can all reach out to him, or do so if you feel able to, we should probably be doing that."
-Her comments were greeted with applause from colleagues, but Callaghan later issued an apology, describing her remarks as "insensitive, poorly worded and misplaced".
-First Minister and SNP party leader, Nicola Sturgeon, subsequently told the Scottish Parliament that, "I cannot comment on whether [the leaked recording] is an accurate overall reflection of the discussion, but what I have heard suggests that more concern was shown for the perpetrator of the behaviour than for its victim."
+Her comments had been greeted with applause from colleagues, but Callaghan later issued an apology, describing her remarks as "insensitive, poorly worded and misplaced".
+Then First Minister and SNP party leader, Nicola Sturgeon, subsequently told the Scottish Parliament, "I cannot comment on whether [the leaked recording] is an accurate overall reflection of the discussion, but what I have heard suggests that more concern was shown for the perpetrator of the behaviour than for its victim."

-Callaghan launched East Dunbartonshire’s first ever hospitality awards in June 2022 following what she described as a "a tough tough two years for the sector."
+Callaghan launched East Dunbartonshire's first ever hospitality awards in June 2022 following what she described as a "a tough tough two years for the sector".

-She chairs the All Party Parliamentary Group (APPG) on Children, Teenagers and Young Adults with Cancer.
+She chaired the All Party Parliamentary Group (APPG) on Children, Teenagers and Young Adults with Cancer.

+Callaghan was promoted to the SNP's frontbench team as Health Spokesperson in September 2023.
+She also sat on the UK Parliament's Health and Social Care Select Committee.

+During the 2024 UK general election, the East Dunbartonshire constituency was abolished, and Callaghan ran for re-election in the newly formed seat of Mid Dunbartonshire.
+She was unseated by Susan Murray of the Liberal democrats, losing by a margin of 9,673 votes.

-Personal life
+Campaigning and personal life

-On 16 August 2021, Callaghan became engaged to her longterm partner and has since talked about her dream of walking down the aisle unaided.
-Since her brain haemorrhage, she has been reliant on a crutch to walk.
+Callaghan campaigned to have VAT removed from sunscreen to reduce rates of melanoma.
+The campaign is supported by several leading cancer charities.

 Callaghan has a small dog called Alfie.